things to do in Galveston

 This classic Irish-style pub is a staple of the downtown area and it’s only minutes from one of the city’s most famous buildings, the Grand 1894 Opera House.

-You can also enjoy sip your beverage of choice while looking out over the water at The Spot, or pair your drink with some spectacular Latin American cuisine at Rudy & Paco Restaurant and Bar.
+You can also enjoy sipping your beverage of choice while looking out over the water at The Spot, or pair your drink with some spectacular Latin American cuisine at Rudy & Paco Restaurant and Bar.

 How to get to Galveston?